 What comes to your mind when you hear tax mapping?
 Here are things that you must know before the tax mapping occurs in your area.
 Make sure to read this to avoid compromise penalties and criminal liability.
 Also, if you don’t have your TIN, make sure to get yours.

 Let’s start to know what tax mapping is!

 What is Tax Mapping Meaning?

 What is tax mapping?
 Or what exactly is the meaning of this tax mapping?
 Well, it is a surprise visit of the BIR staff to the establishment.
-The objective of this tax mapping in the Philippines is to inspect compliance with business registration and other rules and regulations of the Bureau of Internal Revenue.
+This tax mapping in the Philippines aims to inspect compliance with business registration and other rules and regulations of the Bureau of Internal Revenue.
 Therefore, it is also commonly known as BIR tax compliance or “Oplan Kandado.”

 This tax mapping BIR will help them monitor and identify those who are evading from paying taxes.
-Do you know what will happen if you will be caught that your business is not legally complying with the requirements?
+Do you know what will happen if you are caught that your business is not legally complying with the requirements?
 Let’s see the tax mapping system.

 Tax Mapping System Philippines

 Any BIR representative does this tax mapping at random dates and places.
 Non-compliance with the BIR regulations is subject to a penalty from one thousand pesos (1 000) up to fifty thousand pesos (50 000) depending on the nature of violations.

 Some non-compliance to the regulation will lead to a permanent closure of the business establishments and imprisonment of the owner.